Hurricane Larry set to sideswipe Bermuda before striking Newfoundland

 “Significant swells from Larry will begin reaching the east coast of the United States and Atlantic Canada today and continue affecting these shores through the end of the week,” wrote the National Hurricane Center.
 “These swells are likely to cause life-threatening surf and rip current conditions.”

-Parts of Newfoundland are also bracing for what could be a direct strike from Larry Friday into Saturday, albeit in a slightly weaker state, as the storm transitions into a mid-latitude system.
+Parts of Newfoundland are also bracing for what could be a direct strike from Larry on Friday into Saturday, albeit in a slightly weaker state, as the storm transitions into a mid-latitude system.

-It comes as a second tropical disturbance begins to take shape in the Gulf of Mexico, presenting the risk of flooding rains to the southeastern U.S.; the Hurricane Center gives the system a 50-50 chance of developing into a tropical depression or storm before it comes ashore Thursday.
+It comes as a second tropical disturbance begins to take shape in the Gulf of Mexico, presenting the risk of flooding rains to the southeastern United States; the Hurricane Center gives the system a 50-50 chance of developing into a tropical depression or storm before it comes ashore Thursday.

 The latest on Larry

 Hurricane Larry had maximum winds of 115 mph at 8 a.m.
-Eastern time on Wednesday, making it a low-end Category 3 hurricane.
-It was located 560 miles southeast of Bermuda, and was moving northwest at 10 mph.
-Gradual weakening is likely, and Larry will begin to curve more toward the north, sparing Bermuda a more direct encounter with the storm on Thursday.
+Eastern time Wednesday, making it a low-end Category 3 hurricane.
+It was located 560 miles southeast of Bermuda and was moving northwest at 10 mph.
+Gradual weakening is likely, and Larry will begin to curve more toward the north, sparing Bermuda a more direct encounter with the storm Thursday.

-Satellite imagery suggested that Larry was quickly losing organization as daylight dawned, its eye beginning to fill in with clouds and the intensity of its convection, or shower and thunderstorm activity, faltering.
+Satellite imagery suggested that Larry was quickly losing organization as daylight dawned, its eye beginning to fill with clouds and the intensity of its convection, or shower and thunderstorm activity, faltering.

-Microwave satellite imagery peeking “under the hood” of Larry’s dense overcast indicated that the eyewall was fragmented and broken, but data still suggest winds gusting above 100 mph are likely contained in the storm.
+Microwave satellite imagery peeking “under the hood” of Larry’s dense overcast indicated that the eyewall was fragmented and broken, but data still suggests winds gusting above 100 mph are probably contained in the storm.
 An Air Force Reserve Hurricane Hunter aircraft was scheduled to investigate the storm sometime Wednesday morning.

 Upper-level winds surrounding Larry are weak, allowing it to maintain strength largely unperturbed.
 Its slow motion, however, is allowing for upwelling.
-In other words, Larry’s laggard movement is churning up cooler waters, which will weaken Larry.
+In other words, Larry’s laggard movement is churning up cooler waters, which will weaken it.
 It’s also moving over progressively cooler waters at the ocean surface.

 Larry’s impacts